AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/getting-started.md

 ### Category Picker

 Works like a product picker.
-Clicking the folder icon opens the picker modal UI (for example category carousel)
+Clicking the folder icon opens the picker modal UI (for example, category carousel)
 ![category picker](assets/category-picker-open.png)

 Browse the catalog structure on the left and select the category.